Classification of symplectic non-Hamiltonian circle actions on 4-manifolds: Introduction

 This paper is partially based on results from my master's thesis, Invariants of symplectic non-Hamiltonian circle actions on 4-manifolds, completed at Tel Aviv University under the supervision of Professor Yael Karshon.

-I thank the organizers of the workshops ``Workshop on Lie Groups, Singular Spaces, and Higher Structures'' and ``Workshop on Hamiltonian Geometry and Quantization'', both taken place at the Fields Institute for Research in Mathematical Sciences.
-Some of the discussions that contributed to this work took place in these great workshops.
+Some of the discussions that contributed to this work took place in the workshops ``Workshop on Lie Groups, Singular Spaces, and Higher Structures'' and ``Workshop on Hamiltonian Geometry and Quantization'', both taken place at the Fields Institute for Research in Mathematical Sciences.
+We thank the Fields Institute and the organizers of these great workshops.

 This research was partially supported by an NSF-BSF Grant 2021730.